-Often times, when someone becomes an heir to an estate, they are unclear on exactly what to do next.
+Often, when someone becomes an heir to an estate, they are unclear on exactly what to do next in the probate and inheritance process.
 Because of the complex probate process, heirs rarely understand their rights and choices, their role in probate, or the probate process itself.

 As an heir, there are some things you should understand right away about your role in the probate process:

 - Contrary to popular belief, the estate attorney handling the probate estate represents only his/her client, the Personal Representative, “PR” for short (also referred to as the Executor or Administrator)

 - Because the estate attorney does not represent any heir associated with a probate estate other than the personal representative, he or she is under no obligation to take or return any phone calls, or to provide you advice as to your legal rights as an estate heir.

 - Any information that you receive regarding the estate will likely come in the form of a letter or probate pleadings sent to you by the estate attorney.